JAmwenya/alx-system_engineering-devops/0x0B-ssh/README.md

-This directory contains scripts on how to connect a user and a server using the SSH key authentication method.
+This directory contains scripts on how to create an SSH key and connect a user and a server using the SSH key authentication method.